WayPointVenturesOrg/templates/1-sentinel-deploy/README.md

 - Creates VM - windows server 2019 datacenter with containers 1903
 - etc.

-# list of courses this template iis used in
+## List of courses this template iis used in

 List your course here i..e.